Sravya-Sree/Sravya-Sree/README.md

 🎯 **About Me**

-I am a driven and versatile developer with a strong interest in Artificial Intelligence, Blockchain, Full Stack Web Development, and Information Security.
+I am a driven and versatile developer interested in Artificial Intelligence, Blockchain, Full Stack Web Development, and Information Security.
 I enjoy turning complex challenges into elegant, scalable solutions.

 ---